wg-osr/walkerga.github.io/class/magic-user.md

 Between adventures you can spend time and money on research.
 By spending [treasures](/2020/11/10/extra-rules#treasures) you can combine two Spell Words to create a new spell.
 Spell Words are listed under each spell and more can be obtained during your adventures.
 You basically deconstruct spells in part to assemble a new one.

 For example, if you know the spells *Bloodlust* (Blood + Lust) and *Rockspeech* (Rock + Speech), you can create a new spell named *Bloodspeech* or *Blood to Stone* or *Charm Rock*.
 As you can see, the words can be replaced by synonyms or expressions with similar meaning.

-Once your new name is chosen, spend a treasure and roll Intelligence, on a success, the spell is created and the Referee will design the effect.
+Once your new name is chosen, spend a treasure and roll Intelligence.
+On a success, the spell is created and the Referee will design its effect.
 You can add 1 on your roll for each previously failed attempt with the same word combo.

 Note that you can make a new spell with the same word: *Bloodlust* could become *Charm Blood* or *Bloody Desire* etc.